5 Things You Should Know Before You Launch A New Business

 Launching a new business is a bit daunting but it can be incredibly rewarding.
 Yes, you must be willing to take risks and even fail along the way.
 However, when you have a vision for a solution or product, finding the courage to create your own business can pay off in a big way.

 As a small business owner, I’ve encountered a few surprises along the way.
 For example, managing cash flow can be quite challenging for new businesses.
 As a freelancer, I also have learned about tax deductions that add up at the end of the fiscal year.
 During the pandemic, I also learned how to quickly pivot, cut costs, and take advantage of loans and grants such as the EIDL and PPP.

-3 tips for new business owners
+5 tips for new business owners

-Here are 3 things I’ve learned as a small business owner in case it helps you as you launch your new endeavor:
+Here are 5 things I’ve learned as a small business owner in case it helps you as you launch your new endeavor:

 - Create a business plan.
 Even if it’s basic, it will help you focus, set goals, and keep you accountable.
 State clearly what your mission is, what your revenue model is and what your projections are.
 Set dates to hold yourself accountable.
 And yes, you need to write it down, whether in a document or spreadsheet.